urbancamo/urbancamo.github.io/adif-transformer.md

 Use [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/)
 to visualize your QSOs in [Google Earth](https://earth.google.com).

+Use [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) to enrich your ADIF file with data from [QRZ.com](https://qrz.com).

+Use [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) to produce a table of contacts to for pasting into a Mardown-compatible blog or discussion board.

 ## TL;DR (I don't want to read the manual)

 The [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) takes your ADIF